Save the date for Macathon 2022 on November 4 & 5!

 - Writing code or creating a product with the intention of using it during the competition.

-- Acquiring the necessary components of your solution in which you would use during the competition
+- Acquiring the necessary components of your solution that you would use during the competition.

 - Having a solution already created in which you will use as your service or product.

 - It cannot be a variant or “innovation” of an existing solution that you have designed.